 Children with lactose intolerance are not able to digest lactose, a type of sugar found in cow’s milk.
 The small intestines produce a digestive enzyme known as lactase.
 Lactase breaks down lactose into smaller sugars known as glucose and galactose which your body can then absorb and turn into energy.
 Children with lactose intolerance do not produce enough lactase so when they consume food products that contain lactose, the lactose remains undigested until it is passed into the colon.
 It then begins to ferment inside the colon.
 This can cause gastrointestinal symptoms including gas, bloating, abdominal pain, nausea, and diarrhea.

 Milk and dairy products are one way that parents can make sure their kids get enough calcium, but what can they do if their children can’t drink milk?
 One great solution is soy milk.
-Most soy milks are fortified with calcium and are also packed with other important vitamins for growing kids.
+Soy milk is fortified with calcium and is also packed with other important vitamins for growing kids.

-Soy milk is made from soy beans which are then soaked, grinded and mixed with water.
-Since soy beans do not come from an animal source, there is no cholesterol and very little fat in soy milk.
+Soy milk is made from soybeans which are then soaked, ground, and mixed with water.
+Since soybeans do not come from an animal source, there is no cholesterol and very little fat in soy milk.
 Even though soy milk is plant-derived milk, its nutritional content is very similar to cow’s milk.
 They have similar amounts of protein, vitamin A, D, Riboflavin, and B12.
-Soy milk is not only a good substitute for cow’s milk, it’s good for you too.
-Drinking soy milk has numerous health benefits for kids – and the entire family- including lowering cholesterol, protection against osteoporosis, and certain kinds of cancers.
+Soy milk is not only a good substitute for cow’s milk, but it’s also good for you too.
+Drinking soy milk has numerous health benefits for kids – and the entire family - including lowering cholesterol, protection against osteoporosis, and reduced risk of certain kinds of cancers.